I’ve recently become aware that mysticism1 has a dark side to it.

 A surprising number of cult leaders have augmented their natural charisma by deliberately studying hypnotic techniques.
 These include little-known techniques such as “fascination,” which is done with the eyes only, and does not require the verbal suggestion or peer pressure familiar from the repertoire of the stage hypnotist.

-I’m not necessarily condemning mysticism or mystics as a whole.
+I said at the start of this talk that I’m not necessarily condemning mysticism or mystics as a whole.
 I simply want to point out some pitfalls and dangers which, once seen, cannot be ignored.

 Still, it’s remarkable how frequently mystics do fall into one or more of these traps.